 I get all my works framed at this place because they simply do a great job.
 A cool store for artists and art lovers!

-Fine dining in a beautiful French restaurant, where the Berlin art scene eats and exhibits its work.
+French bistro food in an original restaurant, where the Berlin art scene eats and exhibits its work.

 The Soho House in Berlin is always a cool place to hang out at and meet like-minded people.

-I will exhibit my work there until the 7th of March.
-I’d be delighted if you were to stop by during the Berlin Gallery Weekend and have a look!
+I will exhibit my work there until the 7th of May.
+I’d be delighted if you stop by during the Berlin Gallery Weekend and have a look!

 They always show awesome photography exhibitions!